It will apply for one year after the Governor declared a state of emergency

 The principle of the weakest link in the chain applies here.
 If one of the categories of improvements to protect a development is sub-par, the individual structures and the entire community in a fire-prone environment is at risk.
 And if a homeowner does not do their part, it can endanger their neighbors.

-Reducing the chances that a fire in a populated area will turn into a disaster that burns thousands of homes involves at least five categories of factors: home spacing, envelope of the structure itself, home ignition zone, community infrastructure, and the wildland urban interface.
+Reducing the chances that a fire in a populated area will turn into a disaster that burns thousands of homes involves at least six categories of factors: home spacing, envelope of the structure itself, home ignition zone, community infrastructure, wildland urban interface, and fire codes.

 Home spacing/lot size